 A news reader for iOS with support for various sync services.
-Reeder 4 adds new features like… - The new Bionic Reading mode - An in-app Read Later service which syncs with iCloud - Image previews in the articles list (finally) - Search - Much improved article viewer - More layout options - Improved reader view - More shortcuts, matching the ones of Reeder for Mac Supported sync services: - Feedbin - Feedly - Feed Wrangler - FeedHQ - NewsBlur - The Old Reader - Inoreader - BazQux Reader - Instapaper If you want to use a self-hosted service, Reeder should work with services which use the Fever or the Google Reader API.
+Reeder 4 adds new features like… - The new Bionic Reading mode - An in-app Read Later service which syncs with iCloud - Image previews in the articles list (finally) - Search - Much improved article viewer - More layout options - Improved reader view - More shortcuts, matching the ones of Reeder for Mac Supported sync services: - Feedbin - Feedly - Feed Wrangler - FeedHQ - NewsBlur - The Old Reader - Inoreader - BazQux Reader - Instapaper - Pocket If you want to use a self-hosted service, Reeder should work with services which use the Fever or the Google Reader API.
 Or just standalone RSS (without syncing) if you don't want to use any service.
 Reeder 4 is also available for macOS.
 Please note: If you rely on image caching, this feature unfortunately wasn't ready for the 4.0 release but it's in the works.

 Periodically my Feedbin account’s articles will disappear and Reeder will re-sync everything (like adding the account for the first time).
 This happens while I am actively using the app — I go to refresh my account by pulling down on the articles list, and rather than new articles appearing at the top, everything disappears.
 If I wait for a few seconds, Reeder will re-sync everything and the articles will re-appear.
 Presumably if this is happening over cellular it’s burning a ton of data.
 I’ve contacted support about this months ago but it is still not resolved, and I didn’t get any requests for additional debug information (which I’d happily provide).